meme-box/memebox-101/00/README.md

 versions of the MemeBox software.

 * `com.memebox.memebox-streamdeck.streamDeckPlugin`
-  * This is plugin that adds MemeBox controls to the [Streamdeck](https://www.elgato.com/en/stream-deck)
+  * This is a plugin that adds MemeBox controls to the [Streamdeck](https://www.elgato.com/en/stream-deck)
 * `memebox-electron.AppImage`
   * This is a file running a desktop version of MemeBox on Linux
 * `memebox-headless.exe`